 You may not have ever know what a gastrointestinal perforation (GP) was until it happened to you or a loved one.
 This is a serious medical problem that is often caused by a person’s medical conditions.
 However, there are times when bowel perforations happen due to the negligence or carelessness of a doctor or surgeon.

 When you need a bowel perforation attorney in Charlotte, you can count on Brown, Moore & Associates, PLLC to be by your side.
 Our knowledgeable and experienced medical malpractice lawyer in Charlotte, NC will work to investigate what happened so we can secure the compensation you deserve.

 What Is A Bowel Perforation?

-First, we want to talk about a bowel perforation is as well as some of the causes.
+First, we want to talk about bowel perforation is as well as some of the causes.
 Your gastrointestinal tract is a closed system, starting at your mouth and running through your bowels.
-If there is a perforation this closed system, serious medical emergencies can occur due to the following that can enter the body through a perforation:
+If there is a perforation in this closed system, serious medical emergencies can occur due to the following that can enter the body through a perforation: